Adelaide Metro: Ticketing

 The Adelaide Metro ticketing system is multi-modal, meaning that one ticket can be used to transfer between trains, trams and buses, regardless of the service provider.
-In September 1987 the Metroticket system developed by Crouzet was introduced.
+In September 1987, the Metroticket system developed by Crouzet was introduced.
 This used magnetic strip technology.
-In 2010 a contract to introduce the Metrocard smartcard ticketing system was awarded to Affiliated Computer Services.
+In 2010, a contract to introduce the metroCARD smartcard ticketing system was awarded to Affiliated Computer Services.
 It was rolled out in November 2012.
 The older system was phased out in 2015.

-A trial is being performed to assess whether a mobile ticketing option can be integrated into the network.
-This option would use NFC technology found in most smartphones.
+In 2021, as part of a staged upgrade to Adelaide Metro's ticketing system, contactless payments have been rolled out on all trams, allowing passengers to use debit and credit cards to pay for fares.
+In 2022, this roll-out continued on O-Bahn bus services, and as of 2023, is now rolling out network-wide, including all remaining buses, and trains.

-As a part of a staged upgrade to Adelaide Metro's ticketing system, tap and pay has been rolled out on all trams, with hopes that this will eventually be rolled out to the rest of the Adelaide Metro network as well.
+In 2024, Adelaide Metro released the Adelaide Metro Buy & Go App, this app allows passengers to buy tickets to be used on Buses, Tram and train leaving the Adelaide Railway Station.
+The app will be rolled out to all train users by late 2025.